Calligraphy Tool Kit Essential - Gum Arabic

 As you all know, liquid gum arabic is sticky and gooey, and eventually that twist off top will get very hard to twist off, so wipe off the top of the bottle each time you use it.

 Hopefully this answers all of your questions and them some.
-I know gum arabic can be a "sticky" topic (thanks David for the pun), if you have anything else you would like to know, please feel free to shoot me an email and I will be happy to respond.
+I know gum arabic can be a "sticky" topic, if you have anything else you would like to know, please feel free to shoot me an email and I will be happy to respond.

 So that is the 411 on Gum Arabic...happy ink mixing!